Reshaping Church Life

 Many dance schools and teachers in Scotland are also members of the SDTA which has issued guidance to their members.
 Congregations may wish to ask their group for a copy of this guidance.
 In addition, congregations and dance leaders should refer to the Scottish Government’s guidance for the performing arts and venues sector.

-Visitor Attractions can open in areas covered by levels 0-2, remain open in level 3 areas with protective measures as outlined on Scottish Government website but must remain closed in level 4 and enhanced level 4 areas.
+Visitor Attractions can open in areas covered by levels 0-2, remain open in level 3 areas with protective measures as outlined on Scottish Government website but must remain closed in level 4 areas.

 Some congregations may be eligible for grant funding from the Historic Environment Recovery Fund, which is open to organisations which manage historic buildings and sites that are normally open to the public at least 28 days per calendar year.
 This includes buildings or sites that attract visitors as well as those which are open to the public for specific purposes.